samuelcampione/samuelcampione/README.md

 ## <span style="color:salmon;">About me</span> :bust_in_silhouette:

 * Graduate student getting my MS in Data Science at University of San Francisco
-* Interested in the use of computational methods and data science on complex experimental and biological data for the advancement of biomedical research and human health.
+* Interested in the use of computational methods and data science on complex experimental and biological and health data for the advancement of biomedical research and human health.

 ## <span style="color:dimgray;">Projects: </span>